 Northeast Indiana is intentional to collaborate.
 We improve what we already have and build new things.
 Above all, we continue to grow together.
 This growth not only benefits our region’s students, but it also provides you the talent you need to succeed.

 We are committed to improving the educational and career outcomes for children and adults throughout the region.
-Our goal is to increase the number of residents in Fort Wayne and the surrounding area with a high quality degree or credential to 60 percent by 2025.
-Learn more about the Big Goal Collaborative.
+Our goal is to increase the number of residents in Fort Wayne and the surrounding area with a high quality degree or credential to 60 percent by 2030.

 Today, economic development includes growing a talent pipeline to meet the needs of employers.
-That’s why we are working to reach the Big Goal, why we launched our talent initiative, and why we continue to educate our region’s students.
+That’s why we are working to reach our attainment goal, why we launched our talent initiative, and why we continue to educate our region’s students.

 The Talent Initiative is a program initiated in 2009 as a result of a $20 million grant from the Lilly Endowment Inc. It is designed to accelerate education and training initiatives in science, technology, engineering, and math (STEM) in the Fort Wayne area.
 We also helped launch the Follow the Reader program to improve early literacy.